 - If you have been in contact with someone from a current hotspot or have recently returned from there, please avoid coming to uke until two weeks after that contact.

-- We recommend you bring a cloth or surgical mask.
+- You must wear a cloth or surgical mask.
 They reduce the risk to others around you (singing is a very contagious activity, it creates aerosols).
 Homemade masks or scarves (like the gangsters of old) are fine.
 Remember, our perspective is to protect others.
 The ABC has published this report on choirs and aerosols.
 You need to be aware of the risks, and the means by which we can all reduce the risks of spreading infection.

 - If you are singing lead on microphone it would help if you bring your own microphone.
 We have a limited number of spares.